2. BASIC AERODYNAMICS

 Increasing the angle of attack does not have the same effect on lift and drag.
 At low angles of attack the effects of increasing or decreasing the angle of attack are more or less the same for lift and drag.
 When we increase the angle of attack the Lift will increase.

-In summary: while increasing the angle of attack, both the lift and drag increase.
-But when reaching the critical angle of attack, the lift strongly decreases and the drag increases.
+In summary: at small angles, the ones used for normal flying, on increasing the angle of attack, both lift and drag increase.
+But, an increase beyond the critical angle leads to marked decrease in lift and increased drag.